so much more than a beta read

 Grab a Manuscript Critique and get a detailed editorial report on your novel or memoir.

-Are you a fiction or memoir writer who intends to self-publish, but you’re worried your book will flop badly with readers?
+Are you a fiction or memoir writer who intends to self-publish?

-Perhaps you hope to submit to an agent and you’re anxious your story and characters aren’t cutting it?
-(And let’s not forget all the other writers hoping to land the same agent.
-Competition is fierce.)
+Perhaps you hope to submit to an agent.
+And you’re anxious your story and characters aren’t cutting it.
+(Let’s not forget competition for agents is fierce.)

-But the price of a full developmental edit is beyond your budget.
+But the price of a full developmental edit is way beyond your budget.

 A Manuscript Critique provides editorial feedback on your entire book at an affordable price.